Resources

 - postmarketOS based

-- SHR (Stable Hybrid Release, dormant? github seems active).
+- SHR (Stable Hybrid Release, abandoned github).

 - Ubuntu based